by Dr. C.H. Weaver 12/2019

-U.S. Department of Health and Human Services.
+- U.S. Department of Health and Human Services.
 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General—6 Major Conclusions of the Surgeon General Report.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.
-In other related post, checkout this blog about Choosing the best dentist for you to take care of your dental health.

 - Calle EE, Rodriguez C, Walker-Thurmond K, Thun MJ.
 Overweight, obesity, and mortality from cancer in a prospectively studied cohort of U.S. adult.
 New England Journal of Medicine.
 2003;348:1625-38

 - Chen WY, Rosner B, Hankinson SE, Colditz GA, Willett WC.
 Moderate alcohol consumption during adult life, drinking patterns, and breast cancer risk.
 JAMA.
 2011;306;1884-1890.

 - Schütze M, Boeing H, Pischon T, et al. Alcohol attributable burden of incidence of cancer in eight European countries based on results from prospective cohort study.
 BMJ.
 2011 Apr 7;342:d1584. doi: 10.1136/bmj.d1584.